University Administrative Policies

 4.1.
 Accident and Illness Report - Employee Electing Treatment

 All work-related accidents and/or illnesses must be reported to the employee's immediate supervisor.
-The immediate supervisor will ensure that SRS receives a UNM First Report of Accident within twenty-four (24) hours from the time the employee's supervisor was informed of the accident.
-UNM First Report of Accident forms are available from SRS, including on the SRS website.
+The immediate supervisor will ensure that EHS receives a UNM First Report of Accident within twenty-four (24) hours from the time the employee's supervisor was informed of the accident.
+UNM First Report of Accident forms can be accessed through the EHS or Risk Services websites.
 Visits to EOHS for treatment of work-related injuries or illnesses are considered time worked under UAP 3300 ("Paid Time").

 4.1.1.
 Accident or Illness Report - Employee Not Electing Treatment

-Even if an employee chooses not to receive medical treatment, the employee must complete a Notice of Accident form to preserve his or her rights under Workers' Compensation.
-The form is available from SRS.
+Even if an employee chooses not to receive medical treatment, the employee must complete a Notice of Accident form to preserve their rights under Workers' Compensation.
+Accident forms can be accessed through the EHS or Risk Services websites.
 The employee should complete the form as soon as possible, but no later than fifteen (15) days after the injury occurs.
-The employee should send the form to SRS.
+The employee should send the form to Risk Services.
 Failure to meet the fifteen (15) day deadline could jeopardize coverage under the Workers' Compensation Act.

 4.2.
 Medical Bills

-All bills for medical treatment and related items that resulted from a work-related injury or illness should be sent to: The University of New Mexico, SRS, MSC07 4100, 1 University of New Mexico, Albuquerque 87131.
+All bills for medical treatment and related items that resulted from a work-related injury or illness should be sent to: The University of New Mexico, UNM Risk Services, MSC01 1201, 1 University of New Mexico, Albuquerque 87131.

 4.3.
 Missed Work

-The employee's supervisor must notify the University Payroll Department and SRS, in writing, when an employee misses five (5) or more days of scheduled work due to a work-related injury or illness.
+The employee's supervisor must notify the University Payroll Department, Risk Services, and EHS, in writing, when an employee misses five (5) or more days of scheduled work due to a work-related injury or illness.
 The employee is paid for a full day's work on the date of injury without charging the absence to sick leave, regardless of the time of day the injury occurs.

 5. Wage Compensation